msgoat/cnj-openapi/cnj-openapi-backend-javaee/README.md

 Cloud native JavaEE backend based on JavaEE Full Profile Application Server using MP OpenAPI feature to document REST APIs.

+Since the JavaEE showcase does not differ from the MicroProfile showcase, this JavaEE showcase demonstrates the usage of a static OpenAPI YAML file located at `/META-INF/openapi.yaml`.

 ## Build this application

 ```